• +1 919 200-0292

 Great Circle Cut Method

-This enlargeable figure shows the Theta axis (turntable or azimuth control) with the Phi axis “roll positioner” (or elevation control) on top of it.
+This enlargeable diagram shows the Theta axis (turntable or azimuth control) with the Phi axis “roll positioner” (or elevation control) on top of it.
 Our positioners are fiber-optically controlled, and made of all plastic materials so as not to absorb RF energy.
-The rate of turn is 3 RPM (20 seconds) with a positioning accuracy of better than 0.2 degree.
-Our Photos of the laboratory show sample mounting arrangements for various items.
-Our chamber antennas can cover 300 MHz to 40 GHz.
-For increased throughput speed, our lab uses three-port VNA measurements and quad ridge horns to simultaneously take vertical and horizontal polarized antenna gain measurements.
+The rate of turn is 3 RPM (20 seconds) with a positioning accuracy of better than 1 degree.
+Photos of the laboratory show sample mounting arrangements for various customer antennas.
+The ATL chamber antennas can cover 300 MHz to 40 GHz.
+For increased throughput speed, we use three-port VNA measurements and quad ridge horns to simultaneously take vertical and horizontal polarized antenna gain measurements.

 Spherical Coordinates per IEEE Std_149-2021 Test Procedures for Antennas